 Report a change of circumstance

-If you receive Housing Benefit and your circumstances (or those of a member of your household) change you must contact us immediately because this can affect your entitlement to benefit.
-You can report a change in your circumstances online.
+If you receive a Council Tax Reduction and your circumstances (or those of a member of your household) change you must contact us immediately because this can affect the amount of Council Tax reduction you receive.

-These are some example of changes that you should tell us about:
+These are some examples of changes that you should tell us about:

 - A change in your income or the income of a household member (e.g. partner, children or other people who live with you).

 - If you, your partner or a household member stop receiving Income Support or Jobseeker's Allowance (Income Based), Employment and Support Allowance (Income Based) or Pension Credit (Guarantee Credit).

 - A change to your household composition i.e. if someone moves in/out.